 In 1919, a convoy of army trucks was sent on a journey across the United States, from Washington to San Francisco, to test the efficiency of the roadway system in case of an emergency.
 It took 62 days for the convoy to cross the nation, underlining the need for better road infrastructures.
 1940 marked the opening of the first limited-access divided highway in the United States, the Pennsylvania Turnpike.
 Once completed, it had a total length of 360 miles and set design and construction standards for future highway developments.

 The origins of the Dwight D. Eisenhower National System of Interstate and Defense Highways, commonly known as the Interstate System, can be traced back to 1941 when President Franklin D. Roosevelt appointed a National Interregional Highway Committee to evaluate the need and potential for a national highway system.
-A system of 33,900 miles of rural routes, plus an additional 5,000 miles of auxiliary urban routes were recommended.
+A system of 33,900 miles of rural routes, plus an additional 5,000 miles of auxiliary urban routes, was recommended.
 Funding for the system was first authorized in 1952, but the construction of such a massive public and freely accessible infrastructure was beyond the means of the state and federal governments.
 The first highway segments were thus toll roads.
-It was under President Eisenhower that the question of how to fund the Interstate System was resolved with the enactment of the Federal-Aid Highway Act of 1956, which in addition provided design standards for the system.
-Construction then proceeded rapidly, and by 1991 the system was considered officially completed.
+Under President Eisenhower, the question of how to fund the Interstate System was resolved with the enactment of the Federal-Aid Highway Act of 1956, which also provided design standards for the system.
+Construction proceeded rapidly, and by 1991 the system was considered officially completed.
 As of 2010, the Interstate system totaled more than 47,100 miles.

 - Corridors of circulation.
 The Interstate favored the creation of large corridors of circulation linking metropolitan areas and permitting the emergence of urban regions, such as Boston-Washington (BosWash).
-About eight longitudinal and five latitudinal corridors have emerged in the United States, corresponding to Interstate axis (e.g. I-5, I-15, I-40, I-55, I-70, I-95).
-More recently, several north-south “NAFTA” corridors have emerged as axis of long distance trade in North America, linking more effectively the Canadian and Mexican economies to the American market.
+About eight longitudinal and five latitudinal corridors have emerged in the United States, corresponding to the Interstate axis (e.g. I-5, I-15, I-40, I-55, I-70, I-95).
+More recently, several north-south “NAFTA” corridors have emerged as an axis of long-distance trade in North America, linking more effectively the Canadian and Mexican economies to the American market.

 - National comparative advantages.
-Although prior transport infrastructures, mainly railways, enabled to take advantage of the comparative advantages of the American economy, the Interstate permitted a multiplication of the regional advantages in terms of resources, labor and markets.
+Although prior transport infrastructures, mainly railways, enabled to take advantage of the comparative advantages of the American economy, the Interstate permitted a multiplication of the regional advantages in terms of resources, labor, and markets.
 In its early stages of development in the 1960s, the Interstate was achieving a rate of return of 35% in terms of economic growth.
-By the 1990s, this rate dropped to 10%.
-The movement of commodities, from raw materials to finished goods, became faster, much cheaper and flexible (in terms of origin, destination and scheduling).
-A whole range of industries emerged to take advantage of the mobility provided by the Interstate, particularly long distance trucking.
+By the 1990s, this rate had dropped to 10%.
+The movement of commodities, from raw materials to finished goods, became faster, much cheaper, and flexible (in terms of origin, destination, and scheduling).
+A whole range of industries emerged to take advantage of the mobility provided by the Interstate, particularly long-distance trucking.
 New manufacturing regions (e.g. California and several Southern States) emerged outside the traditional industrial belt (Midwest).
-Freight distribution became a wide scale activity relying on distribution centers located at accessible (next to an Interstate) locations.
-This permitted to effectively (in real time) supply vast consumption markets with a staggering variety of goods coming from all parts of the United States and the World.
-The big box store (e.g. Wal-Mart) would simply not exist in its current form without the Interstate.
+Freight distribution became a wide-scale activity relying on distribution centers located at accessible (next to an Interstate) locations.
+This permitted to effectively (in real-time) supply vast consumption markets with a staggering variety of goods coming from all parts of the United States and the World.
+The big-box store (e.g. Walmart) would not exist in its current form without the Interstate.

 A significant caveat related to the Interstate concerns a society that came to rely heavily on the road to satisfy its mobility.
-The Interstate, for all its advantages and positive impacts, may have geared America in a path of dependency.
-Few other alternatives are available despite congestion and a growing reliance on imported oil.
-Passenger rail, which half a century ago was a dominant mode of interurban transportation, has virtually disappeared.
+The Interstate, for all its advantages and positive impacts, may have geared America on a path of dependency.
+Despite congestion and a growing reliance on imported oil, few other alternatives are available.
+Passenger rail, which was a dominant mode of interurban transportation half a century ago, has virtually disappeared.
 Its market share is taken away on one side by the convenience of the Interstate and on the other by air transportation.
-In other parts of the world, such as Europe, Japan, and China, passenger rail remains a significant and available alternative, particularly with high-speed rail systems.
+Passenger rail remains a significant and available alternative, particularly with high-speed rail systems in other parts of the world, such as Europe, Japan, and China.
 As the Interstate system ages (about 75% of the system is more than a quarter of a century old), requiring repairs (particularly the 55,000 bridges), the capacity of public agencies to finance them is seriously compromised.
 It is thus likely that more segments of the system will be privatized, in several cases, to foreign interests.
 For instance, in 2006, a Spanish-Australian conglomerate paid $3.8 billion to lease the Indiana Toll Road (157 miles of highway) for 75 years.
 An Australian company bought a 99-year lease on Virginia’s Pocahontas Parkway.